 The Czech Republic has taken many steps to secure water cleanness and its protection since 1989.
 A number of new waste water treatment plants were built – in cities, villages as well as in factories.
 Modern water management and cleaning technologies have been used and strict standards on the protection of water and water courses have been adopted.
 Agriculture has contributed to an improvement in the condition of water mainly by using fewer chemical and organic fertilizers.

-In 2013, 9.854 million inhabitants (93.8%) were supplied with drinking water by water supply systems.
-The average household consumption is almost 100 litres per person per day.
+In 2015, 9.93 million inhabitants (94.2%) were supplied with drinking water by water supply systems.
+The average household consumption is about 88 litres per person per day.
 The quality of the drinking water supplied ranks among the best in Europe.

 The high increase in the proportion of treated waste water is due to the intensive building of new waste water treatment plants and intensification of the existing ones.
 By this, the obligations resulting from Council Directive 91/271/EEC concerning urban waste-water treatment and waste water quality have been met.